Voters have more options this year - Farmville

 There are multiple opportunities for voters to avoid the stress of long lines on Election Day, Nov.
 3.

-Prince Edward County Certified General Registrar Lynette Wright said the main change in the election process this fall will be the ability for people to vote early without having to state a reason.
+Prince Edward County Director of Elections Lynette Wright said the main change in the election process this fall will be the ability for people to vote early without having to state a reason.
 Previously, voters had to give a reason why they would not be able to vote on Election Day.

 Early voting begins Sept.
 18 and runs through Oct.
 31.